hsnlab/escape/pox/ext/doc/source/orchest/virtualization_mgmt.rst

 :any:`AbstractVirtualizer` contains the  central logic of Virtualizers.

-:any:`DefaultESCAPEVirtualizer` implement the default, no-filter virtualization logic of the Resource Orchestration Sublayer.
+:any:`OneBisBisVirtualizer` implement the default, 1BisBis virtualization
+logic of the Resource Orchestration Sublayer.

 :any:`MissingGlobalViewEvent` can signal missing global view.